okfn/opendatahandbook-old/source/appendix/file-formats.rst

 RDF
 ---

 A W3C-recommended format called RDF makes it possible to represent data in a form that makes it easier to combine data from multiple sources.
 RDF data can be encoded in XML and JSON, among other serializations.
-RDF encourages the use of URLs as identifiers, which provides for a convenient way to directly interconnect existing Open Data initiatives on the Web.
+RDF encourages the use of URLs as identifiers, which provides for a convenient way to directly interconnect existing :term:`open data` initiatives on the Web.
 RDF is still not widespread, but it has been a trend among Open Government initiatives, including the British and Spanish Government Linked Open Data projects.
-The inventor of the Web, Tim Berners-Lee, has recently proposed a five-star_ scheme that includes linked RDF data as a goal to be sought for Open Data initiatives.
+The inventor of the Web, Tim Berners-Lee, has recently proposed a five-star_ scheme that includes linked RDF data as a goal to be sought for open data initiatives.

 .. _five-star: http://lab.linkeddata.deri.ie/2010/star-scheme-by-example/